dotnet/docs/docs/core/preview3/windows-prerequisites.md

 redirect_url: /dotnet/articles/core/windows-prerequisites
 ---

-# Prerequisites for .NET Core on Windows (Tooling Preview 4)
+# Prerequisites for .NET Core on Windows (Tooling RC3)

 ## Content moved!
 This content has merged and moved to the [Prerequisites for .NET Core on Windows](../windows-prerequisites.md) topic.